The Truth (Ledisi album): Singles

 "I Blame You" was released as the album's lead single on September 30, 2013.
 "I Blame You" peaked number fifty on the US Hot R&B/Hip-Hop Songs chart, only remaining on the chart for one week.
 The song was more successful on the other R&B charts.
 "I Blame You" peaked at number twenty-one on the Hot R&B Songs chart and number three on the Adult R&B Songs chart, remaining on the latter chart for thirty-eight weeks.
 The accompanying music video for "I Blame You", directed by Derek Blanks, premiered on Essence in December 2013.

 On May 24, 2014, she released "Like This" as the second single.
 The music video for "Like This" was directed by Ron T. Young and was released to YouTube on September 16, 2014.
 The song peaked at number nine on the Adult R&B Songs chart.
 At the 57th Annual Grammy Awards in 2015, "Like This" received a Grammy Award nomination for Best R&B Performance.
 "Lose Control" was released the final single of the album on March 14, 2015.
 The song spent fifteen weeks on the US Adult R&B Songs chart, ultimately peaking at number twenty-one.

 Tour

 In April 2014, Ledisi embarked on The Truth Tour.
 The tour was sponsored by Essence and visited thirty venues during its North American run.
-Ledisi later embarked on The Intimate Truth Tour to promote live album The Intimate Truth (2015); an acoustic live recording of The Truth.
+Ledisi later embarked on The Intimate Truth Tour to promote her live album The Intimate Truth (2015); an acoustic live recording of The Truth.
 During The Intimate Truth Tour, Ledisi performed acoustic versions of the songs from The Truth, in addition to songs from her previous albums.